ribeirosaimon/gobooplay/README.md

 POST {{localHost}}/shopping-cart/clear
 ```

-for buy you have to send a order:
+to buy you have to send an order:

 ```
 POST {{localHost}}/order/send
 ```

-after this you buy a subscription, you have 1 trial month, if you want to see your subscription:
+then you can buy a subscription, the first month is trial (free), if you want to check your subscription:

 ```
 GET {{localHost}}/subscription